Q: Who can join the U3A?

 Q. Do you have any outside speakers?

 A. Many other U3As have monthly meetings where an outside speaker is invited to give a talk.
 We do have monthly coffee mornings where we occasionally have a short talk from an outside (or inside!) speaker.
 However, at present there are no plans to organise formal monthly talks by outside speakers.
 Planning such a programme has to be done many months in advance and outside speakers generally charge a fee plus travelling expenses, so it would require a significant meeting fee to cover costs.
 If there is a demand for such talks, the Management Committee will be pleased to consider the matter.

-Q. I’d like to find out more before I decide whether to join the Matlock Area U3A, who should I contact?A. Please talk to our membership secretary who can give you more information (firstname.lastname@example.org or by telephone on 01246 590103).
+Q. I’d like to find out more before I decide whether to join the Matlock Area U3A, who should I contact?A. Please talk to our membership secretary who can give you more information (email@example.com .
 Alternatively we would be pleased for you to join us for an informal chat at one of our monthly Coffee Mornings – please click here for more information.